 Hermione listened to the stairs creak as they retired upstairs.
 She lay on her side, her brown medium length hair flowed on her back and only complimented the rest of the Earth around her.

 She gasped, as she saw a flash of light move across the sky.
 A shooting star.
 Hermione knew it was really just a meteor, but for once, she refused to let her brain get in the way of the moment.
-She turned over and lay down on her back, closing her eyes.
+She closed her eyes, focused on breathing in the summer air.
 Another flash of light danced behind her eyelids creating a red glow.
-Hermione was content.

-"No." She whispered standing, preparing to run inside grasping her wand from under the blanket.
+"No," she whispered, standing and preparing to run inside, grasping her wand from under the blanket.

-But before she could move, a large hand was forcibly placed over her mouth, while the other was used to restrain her and pull her behind the small fence encircling her backyard.
+Before she could move, a large hand was forcibly placed over her mouth, while the other was used to restrain her and pull her over and behind the short fence encircling her backyard.

 Victory cries of Death Eaters clouded Hermione's mind.
 She could hardly think, but knew enough to realize she was being held back from saving her parents.
-Hermione wiggled away, trying her best to get her captor to release her.
-The hands wouldn't budge, and Hermione couldn't turn her head to see who it was.
-Where they trying to kidnap her, kill her, or help her?
+Hermione tried to push her captor away, but the hands wouldn't budge.
+She still had a firm grim on her wand and tried to do a nonverbal spell, but her grip on it must have alerted him and he wrested it from her.
+She felt more powerless than before, trying to turn her head to see who was keeping her from saving her family.
+Was the person trying to kidnap her, kill her, or help her?

-Hermione tried to scream but the hands clasped themselves tighter.
+Hermione tried to scream but the hand clasped her mouth tighter.

 "Where is she?
 Where is the Granger girl?"
 Lucius Malfoy's voice floated over to Hermione's location.
-She stiffened.
+She stiffened against her captor, fear flooding her body.
 "Search everywhere!
 We don't leave until she's dead!"